AuHau/toggl-cli/README.md

 Configuration
 -------------

-A configuration file ~/.togglrc will be automatically created.
-Update that file with your API token and the password "api_token".
+Upon first running the program, a configuration file ~/.togglrc will be automatically created.

+1. Update that file with your API token and the password "api_token".
 Your API token can be found under "My Profile" in your toggl account.
+2. Update the timezone entry (e.g. US/Pacific)

 Limitations
 -----------

 * When creating a time entry for a given project, the project must already exist.
-* Project users, tasks, tags, and users aren't supported, simply because I don't use these features.
-I only use tasks and projects.
+* Project users, tasks, tags, and users aren't supported.
+* Only the default workspace is supported.
+* Adding and removing clients is not supported, however, I would like to display clients.

 Roadmap
 -------